blenderbox/dppl/readme.markdown

     Or just run `./deploy/heroku.sh`.
 In order to do this, you'll need to have your AWS info setup in `local.py`.
-Look at `settings/heroku.py` to get an idea of what settings you'll need.
-From the source directory, run
+Look at `settings/heroku.py` to get an idea of the vars, or look at the notes section below.

-        $ ../deploy/heroku.sh

 ## Notes